branddoon/kubernetes-hands-on/README.md

  - Kubernetes
  - Minukube (Cluster)

+Each folder contains different cases, commands that are used during that execution are attached:

+By filename

+- kubectl apply -f [filename]

+Operations with PODS/DEPLOYMENT/RS

+- kubectl get
+- kubectl describe
+- kubectl delete
+- kubectl create
+- kubectl edit
+- kubectl logs

 ## Credits

 Code was obtained during the course "Kubernetes de principciante a experto" imparted by Ricardo Andre Gonzales Gomez.